U.S. healthcare cuts minimal, more pain looms

 As stipulated, automatic cuts are likely to hit hardest among hospitals, which are the biggest recipients of Medicare payments and account for nearly 50 percent of program spending, federal statistics show.

-Hospital company stocks including HCA Holdings and Health Management moved lower with the broader market in trading on Monday.
+Hospital company stocks including HCA Holdings (HCA.N) and Health Management HMA.N moved lower with the broader market in trading on Monday.

 Doctors suffer a double whammy from the collapse of the super committee.
 Physicians and clinics receive about 25 percent of Medicare spending.